libgdx/libgdx.github.io/wiki/tools/tiled-map-packer.md

 # TiledMapPacker

-> **Warning**, while the latest TiledMapPacker is available for download.
+> **Warning:** While the latest TiledMapPacker is available for download, you must be
-> In order to use maps created with it.
-You must be using the latest SNAPSHOT version of libGDX, currently *1.13.2-SNAPSHOT*.
+> using the latest SNAPSHOT version of libGDX, currently 1.13.2-SNAPSHOT, to load maps created with it.

 You can download the runnable JAR release of **TiledMapPacker**, [here](https://libgdx-nightlies.s3.eu-central-1.amazonaws.com/libgdx-runnables/runnable-tiledmappacker.jar).

-*Offline tool for processing one or more Tiled maps (`.tmx` or `.tmj`) into a single optimized `TextureAtlas`, combining tilesets, image layers, and individual images into an atlas for use with the `AtlasTmxMapLoader` or `AtlasTmjMapLoader`.*
+*Offline tool for preparing Tiled maps (`.tmx` or `.tmj`) to use a single optimized `TextureAtlas` for rendering in libGDX, by combining tilesets, image layers, and individual images.
+Designed for use with `AtlasTmxMapLoader` or `AtlasTmjMapLoader`.*

 ## Why use TiledMapPacker?

 TiledMapPacker is designed to optimize your Tiled maps for better runtime performance:

 - **Fewer draw calls** – By combining multiple tilesets, images, and layers into a single optimized `TextureAtlas`, your game can render entire maps faster with fewer texture switches.
 This is especially helpful for parallax backgrounds made using imagelayers, and maps that use a variety of tilesets.
 - **Optional tile stripping** – Unused tiles can be omitted to reduce file size and memory use.

 ## Running TiledMapPacker

-### Stand‑alone JAR
+### Standalone JAR

 ```
 # Creates an output directory named "output" next to INPUTDIR